 It hardly needs saying that mean forces of this kind are scientifically important.
-They have long been recognised as playing a key role in, for instance, global-scale atmospheric dynamics, as recalled in the main paper and in greater detail in the reviews by Fritts (1984), Holton et al. (1995) and Baldwin et al. (2001).
-See also Dritschel and McIntyre (2008, and refs.).
-Examples include what used to be the enigma of the quasi-biennial oscillation or 13-monthly reversal of the east-west winds in the equatorial lower stratosphere (e.g. Baldwin et al. 2001), and the enigma of the cold summer mesopause with its noc-tilucent clouds (e.g. Fritts 1984).
-(A global-scale circulation, gyroscopically pumped by wave-induced mean forces, turns the summer mesosphere into a giant refrigerator.)
-Some of the waves involved in these phenomena are internal gravity waves whose scales are too small to be resolved in weather and climate forecasting models, and whose mean effects are therefore routinely represented in the models via so-called gravity-wave parametrisation schemes (e.g. Garcia et al. 2017, and refs.).
+They 36 have long been recognized as playing a key role in, for instance, global-scale atmospheric 37 dynamics, as recalled in M19 and in greater detail in the reviews by Fritts (1984), Holton 38 et al. (1995), and Baldwin et al. (2001).
+See also Dritschel and McIntyre (2008, & refs.).
+39 Examples include what used to be the enigma of the quasi-biennial oscillation or 13-monthly 40 reversal of the east-west winds in the equatorial lower stratosphere (e.g. Baldwin et al. 2001), 41 and the enigma of the cold summer mesopause with its noctilucent clouds (e.g. Fritts 1984).
+42 (A global-scale circulation, gyroscopically pumped by wave-induced mean forces, turns the 43 summer mesosphere into a giant refrigerator.)
+Some of the waves involved in these phenomena are internal gravity waves whose scales are too small to be resolved in weather and climate forecasting models, and whose mean effects are therefore routinely represented in the models via so-called gravity-wave parametrization schemes (e.g. Garcia et al. 2017, & refs.).